snap-coin/snap-coin-node/README.md

 9. `--debug`
 Enable async debugging.
 You can access this by using the `tokio-console` command (you might need to install it via `cargo install tokio-console`)

+1. `--reserved-ips [ips]`
+Specified ip addresses, which are to be flagged as the nodes addresses.